nywinewench/fan-fiction-archive/RWBY/quincy/chapter-1.md

 and unexpected halt.
 Quincy let out a deep breath they hadn't realized they'd been holding.

-Aura-transfer&mdash; Quincy's semblance.
+Aura-siphoning&mdash; Quincy's semblance.
 Against a human, they could drain an aura like a cold beer on a mid-summer day.
 Or, if needed, they could transfer some back&mdash; so long as they were touching.
 Which was entirely useless against beings without auras, such as Grimm or security androids.